 The pie crust needs to be baked to completion, since we won’t be baking this pie with the cream filling.
 It also needs to cool completely before adding the cream filling so we don’t melt the filling.

 The cream filling is a mixture of whipped cream and cream cheese.
 You can flavor it with vanilla extract or almond extract.
 Originally, I flavor it with vanilla extract, but since Ryan loves almond, I switch it up once in a while.

 Add the macerated strawberries on top of the cream, you can add the rest of the juice over the top if you wish.
 I usually reserve it and drizzle on individual slices when served.

-Several years ago, Ryan and I bought a peaches and cream pie from Polly’s Pie, and it was the best cream pie ever!
-The cream filling was creamy and cheesy, OMG… mmm… After that, we came back every single year just to look for that exact same pie, but they never brought it back.
+The inspiration for this pie came from a peaches and cream pie we bought from Polly’s Pie many years ago.
+It will forever be the best cream pie I’ve ever eaten!
+The cream filling was just the perfect creaminess and cheesiness.
+Afterward, we came back every single year just to look for that exact same pie, but they never brought it back.
 So I was on a mission to recreate it.
-Instead of peach, I ended up with this strawberry and cream pie.
+Instead of peaches though, I ended up with this Strawberry and Cream Pie.
 And it is just as delicious!

 - 1 1/2 cup all-purpose flour

 - 8 oz cream cheese - room temperature